 Global climate model projections for the next 50 to 100 years consistently show pronounced warming over the Arctic, accelerated sea-ice loss, and continued permafrost degradation (USGS 2011, IPCC 2013, Jeffries et al. 2015).
 Within the Arctic, some of the largest changes are projected to occur in the Bering, Beaufort, and Chukchi seas (Chapman and Walsh 2007, Walsh 2008).
-Ice-associated animals, including the bowhead whale, may be sensitive to changes in arctic weather, sea surface temperatures, sea-ice extent, and the concomitant effect on prey availability.
+Ice-associated animals, including the bowhead whale, may be sensitive to changes in arctic weather, sea surface temperatures, sea-ice extent, and the concomitant effect on prey availability (Moore et al. 2019).
 Based on an analysis of various life-history features, Laidre et al. (2008) concluded that, on a worldwide basis, bowhead whales were likely to be moderately sensitive to climate change.
 Using statistical models, Chambault et al. (2018) found that bowhead whales in Baffin Bay, Greenland, targeted a narrow range of temperatures (-0.5 to 2°C) and may be exposed to thermal stress as a result of warming temperatures.

-However, thermal stress resulting from increased sea surface temperatures has not been observed in the Western Arctic stock of bowhead whales.
-On the contrary, landed Western Arctic bowhead whales had better body condition during years of light ice cover (George et al. 2006).
+However, the Western Arctic stock of bowhead whales commonly feeds in waters ranging from 4° to 6°C near Tuktovaktuk (Citta et al. 2021); a bowhead was sighted in the relatively warm waters of the Gulf of Maine during summer 2012, 2014, and 2017 (Accardo et al. 2018); and bowheads in the Sea of Okhotsk are found in waters with sea surface temperatures up to 16.5°C (Shpak and Paramonov 2018).
+Therefore, it is possible that bowhead whales' selection of cooler waters in some regions could be primarily due to prey availability as opposed to thermal stress.
+Additionally, landed Western Arctic bowhead whales had better body condition during years of light ice cover (George et al. 2006).
 In addition, a positive correlation between body condition of Western Arctic bowhead whales and summer sea-ice loss has been observed over the last 2.5 decades in the Pacific Arctic (George et al. 2015).
-Ice-free areas along the shelf break are thought to create increased upwelling and likely more feeding opportunities for foraging whales.
+Icefree areas along the shelf break are thought to create increased upwelling and likely more feeding opportunities for foraging whales.
 The movement and foraging behavior of bowhead whales is becoming more variable as feeding areas are altered in response to retreating sea ice.
 Additionally, Hannay et al. (2013) found that a large fraction of bowhead whale acoustic detections in the northeast Chukchi Sea occurred just in advance of the progression of sea ice formation during the fall migration, suggesting that an increase in ice-free days may lead to a delayed migration out of the Chukchi Sea during fall.
 Sheffield and George (2013) presented evidence that the occurrence of fish has become more prevalent in the diets of Western Arctic bowhead whales near Utqiagvik in the autumn.
 However, there are insufficient data to make reliable projections about whether arctic climate change will result in negative (thermal stress, habitat loss) or positive (prey abundance) effects on this population.